shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ]
 ````

-After that, the webhook can be started as a service using
+that points a new webhook instance to the ```pictrl``` command.
+After that, the webhook can be started as a service using:
 ```bash
 sudo systemctl start webhook
 ```